Will DePaul cover the spread vs. Louisville? Betting Trends, Record ATS

 DePaul vs. Louisville: Betting Trends, Record ATS, Home/Road Splits - December 9

-The DePaul Blue Demons (1-7) are 1.5-point favorites as they look to break a five-game losing streak when they host the Louisville Cardinals (4-4) on Saturday, December 9, 2023 at Wintrust Arena.
-The contest airs at 2:00 PM ET on Fox Sports 1.
-The matchup has a point total of 148.5.
+The DePaul Blue Demons (1-7) are favored (-2.5) to stop a five-game losing streak when they host the Louisville Cardinals (4-4) at 2:00 PM ET on Saturday, December 9, 2023 at Wintrust Arena.
+The contest airs on Fox Sports 1.
+The matchup has an over/under of 145.5.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!